-One of the major drawbacks when working with LLM's in dev. environments is context contamination.
+One of the big problems when working with large language models in development environments is context contamination.

-A single chat quickly becomes a Frankenstein: mixing code review with debugging, then with architecture questions, later with documentation... everything ends up in an endless prompt where the model loses precision and coherence.
+A single chat quickly turns into a Frankenstein: mixing code review with debugging, then with architecture questions, later with documentation… everything ends up in an endless prompt where the model loses precision and coherence.

 Subagents in Claude Code appear as a direct response to that problem.

-They allow you to design specialized assistants, each with its own context, instruction system, and permissions.
-In other words: they introduce a pattern of separation of concerns within AI collaboration, similar to what has been applied for years with microservices or CI/CD pipelines.
+They allow designing specialized assistants, each with its own context, instruction system, and permissions.
+In other words: they introduce a pattern of separation of concerns within collaboration with AI, similar to what has been applied for years with microservices or CI/CD pipelines.

-⚠️ Before starting, to fully leverage this guide you'll need some hands-on experience with Claude Code.
-For the essentials about Claude Code, check my comprehensive guide.
+⚠️ Before starting, to get the most out of this guide you need to have some practice with Claude Code.
+If you want to know the essentials about Claude Code take a look at my guide.

-A subagent is a specialized AI personality, defined through a configuration file (Markdown with YAML frontmatter) that specifies:
+A subagent is a specialized AI personality, defined by a configuration file (Markdown with YAML frontmatter) that specifies:

-• Clear purpose: each subagent has a well-defined area of specialization.
+- Clear purpose: each subagent has a well-delimited area of specialization.

 This allows delegating complex tasks in a structured way.

-• Not fine-tuning: you don't train a model; you define a behavior, in this case within Claude Code.
+- It is not fine-tuning: you do not train a model; you define a behavior, in this case within Claude Code.

-• Not autonomous agents: they don't run outside Claude's ecosystem nor do they "live" alone on the network.
+- They are not autonomous agents: they do not execute outside the Claude ecosystem nor “live” alone on the network.

-Sometimes it seems like you spend more time configuring shit than programming.
+Sometimes it seems you spend more time configuring crap than programming.
 Between training prompts, adjusting permissions, and writing CLAUDE.md, you wonder if this is applied AI or an expensive hobby.

 But if you don't structure, you end up losing even more time.
-The initial chaos is paid with interest.
-The model starts strong, but by the fourth prompt it's already making things up because it has lost adherence (drifting).
+Initial chaos is paid with interest.
+The model starts strong, but by the fourth prompt it is inventing things because it has lost adherence (drifting).

 Subagents exist precisely to mitigate that vicious circle.
-They allow you to distribute the load: one subagent that researches, another that validates, another that plans.
+They allow you to distribute load: a subagent that investigates, another that validates, another that plans.
 Each with its own sandbox, without dragging garbage from the main conversation.

-If you have to keep one idea, let it be this:
+If you have to stay with one idea, let it be this:

-Subagents = less prompt engineering and more real work, with the model functioning like a team of well-disciplined developers instead of a hyperactive intern with attention deficit.
+Subagents = less prompt engineering and more real work, with the model functioning as a team of well-disciplined developers instead of a hyperactive intern with attention deficit.

 Claude offers a simple flow:

-4. Define it: name, description, tools (if you want to restrict), and system prompt.
-At minimum, write a detailed description of when it should be used; if you use the assistant, Claude will complete the rest.
+- Define it: name, description, tools (if you want to restrict) and system prompt.
+At a minimum, write a detailed description of when it should be used; if you use the assistant, Claude will complete the rest.

-This subagent automatically runs tests when it detects changes.
-It isolates failures, proposes minimal fixes, and ensures quality without contaminating the main context.
+This subagent runs tests automatically when it detects changes.
+Isolates failures, proposes minimal fixes, and ensures quality without contaminating main context.

 ---